YC-Goh/YC-Goh.github.io/app/blog/marriage-patterns/page.md

-These basic statistics show 2 main stories:
+There seem to be 2 main stories:
 1. Positive Assortative Matching:\
     The most common kind of marriage is between people with similar education levels.
     In fact the level of matching is above chance levels.